tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Ensign of Loyalty

+_Recharge 16+:_ Until the start of your next turn, you and each nearby ally gain an attack bonus against enemies engaged with an ally equal to the number of effects on the engaged ally (for example, if an ally is both stuck and hampered, you and your allies would gain a +2 bonus to attack an enemy engaged with that ally).

+**Quirk:** Set in their ways.

+---

 #### Exorcism, Symbol of

 _Recharge 11+:_ This symbol is especially effective against enemies that assail the minds and souls of their victims.
 If you or any of your nearby allies are attacked by a enemy using an attack against Mental Defense, you may activate this symbol to get an additional +2 bonus to attacks and damage with divine spells targeting that enemy for the rest of the battle.
 (Champion: You also deal an extra 1d10 radiant damage whenever you hit that foe with a divine spell; epic: 2d10 radiant damage).